amcardle/DocsRef/docs/GP/workload-pushback.md

 –      We are unable to prescribe this medication under shared care arrangements, since the prescribing of                 this medication has not been commissioned as a shared care enhanced service from this GP practice

-**We would be grateful if you would arrange for the patient to receive this medication via the hospital pharmacy or ideally via a hospital FPI0HP.** The patient could then use the latter to collect this medication from their local community pharmacy.
+We would be grateful if you would arrange for the patient to receive this medication via the hospital pharmacy or ideally via a hospital FPI0HP.
+The patient could then use the latter to collect this medication from their local community pharmacy.

-## The practice will be taking no further action with regard to this activity and the transfer of responsibility has not taken place.
+The practice will be taking no further action with regard to this activity and the transfer of responsibility has not taken place.

-**Additional comments:**
+(Additional comments:)

 ```

-### Template response to requests to follow up investigations performed in other settings
+### Requests to follow up investigations
 ```
 Dear X,

 Re: <<Patient Identifier Label>>

-We write in response to your letter regarding the above patient requesting that we chase up the …………………………………………. investigations undertaken by your department.
+We write in response to your letter regarding the above patient requesting that we chase up the (list) investigations undertaken by your department.

 A copy of your request is enclosed.

 The result of this investigation will automatically be sent to you or your department as the requesting clinician.
-Please note that as per GMC guidance, and more recently published NHS England [guidance](#_bookmark10) setting out **Standards for the communication of patient diagnostic test results on discharge from hospital**, it is the responsibility of the doctor requesting a test to take clinical responsibility to follow up and take appropriate action on the result.
+Please note that as per GMC guidance, and more recently published NHS England guidance setting out "Standards for the communication of patient diagnostic test results on discharge from hospital", it is the responsibility of the doctor requesting a test to take clinical responsibility to follow up and take appropriate action on the result.

 We would therefore respectfully request that you follow up the result and take any action accordingly.
 You will be aware of the pressure general practice is under, resulting from an ever-increasing workload.
 We would ask that you review your hospital policy on this issue, to avoid practices incurring inappropriate bureaucratic workload of chasing up results which are already in your possession, and which falls under your responsibility.